Deep Learning: Conv Nets

 Vanishing gradients occur when the derivative of a function becomes very close to zero, meaning large changes in input (X) cause only small changes in output (Y).
 This is a problem as backpropagation is done by calculating the derivatives of the error with respect to the weights, so if the derivatives are very small, the parameters will barely change, and the error will remain.

-Explore this activity with a free account
+Explore all questions with a free account

 Find a similar activity